jdegand/profile-card-component/README.md

 - Semantic HTML5 markup
 - Could have a before and an after for background images
 - remove redundant overflow from css
+- If screen gets too small, the text overlaps.